rundownJS/ecommerce-store/README.md

 ## Getting Started

-To start using the E-commerce App V1, simply navigate through the categories or use the search bar to find products.
-Add desired items to your cart and manage your selections as you shop.
+To try the app out simply clone this repository onto your machine and install all the dependencies.
+After that run ## npm start.
+Open up your localhost and check out the app.

 ## Technical Details